 Around the 10 th to the 15 th of December Gunflint Lake will freeze over.
 For weeks we have been watching it steam off excess warmth on cold mornings.
 The bays will freeze over earlier.
 Little stretches of ice will creep out from shore.
 Then one morning we wake up to a lake covered with ice.
 Or perhaps we can watch the lake cover with ice throughout a cold calm day.
 It is quite a transformation to see.
 The ice is not safe to walk on until there are several inches of solid blue ice.
 Sometimes this happens over a week of very cold nights.
 On rare occasions we have no snow during this period.
 The ice is smooth as a skating rink.
 In fact, you can strap on your skates and go all over the lake but this only happens rarely.

-Another sign of winter is the day the sled dogs arrive.
-They come around the second week of December.
-Our staff of three mushers is busy getting to know all the dogs again and breaking them into pulling sleds on the trails.
+Another sign of winter is the extra exhuberance of the sled dogs.
 Both dogs and mushers have to get themselves in shape for a winter of running.
 After some early training, staff and guests sign up for those first rides.
 Guests can’t believe how excited the dogs are to get out and run.
 Mushers keep adjusting the teams to get the dogs correctly paired up.
 It’s a fun time.
 The teams will be giving rides to guests well into March.
 Occasionally we even offer rides on lake.
 The most exciting lake ride we had occurred on a foggy morning.
 As the team pulled through the fog on the north side of the lake, a pair of wolves glided silently in front of the sled.
 It was over almost before anyone realized what had happened.

 The first weekends in December are also our holiday decorating weekends.
 We like to dress the lodge up for the upcoming season.
 There are lights to hang, wreaths to make, and trees to decorate.
 Many guests have helped decorate for years and it has become part of their holiday tradition.